peterjc/thapbi-pict/docs/examples/microalgal_mock/presence_absence.rst

 Of course, just as in the original author's analysis, not everything we think was present is detected.
 And *vice versa*, we see some things which are not classified.

+The experiement had a negative PCR control, but it was not sequenced.
+The two different amplicons were sequenced separately, but since the FASTQ files are provided pre-trimmed, we can't try using the other primer pair on each sample as a negative control.

-Negative controls would help, but nevertheless, this kind of data is important for discussing what to use as a minimum abundance threshold - how many reads do we need to declare a species as present in a sample?
+Nevertheless, this kind of data is important for discussing what to use as a minimum abundance threshold - how many reads do we need to declare a species as present in a sample?

 18S rRNA V4 marker
 ------------------